-BDO Limited ("BDO") was appointed as the auditor of the Company.
-The consolidated financial statements for the year ended 31 December 2022 have been audited by BDO, who will retire and, being eligible, offer themselves for re-appointment at the forthcoming annual general meeting.
+On 17 August 2020, Deloitte Touche Tohmatsu ("Deloitte") resigned as the auditor of the Company and BDO Limited ("BDO") was then appointed as the auditor of the Company thereafter.
+The consolidated financial statements for the year ended 31 December 2019 have been audited by Deloitte and the consolidated financial statements for the year ended 31 December 2020 and 2021 have been audited by BDO.

+BDO will retire at the end of the forthcoming annual general meeting and, being eligible, offer themselves for re-appointment.
 A resolution for the re-appointment of BDO as auditor of the Company is to be proposed at the forthcoming annual general meeting.